GoHorse GFX

 As you may have guessed by the hints I left, those strict rules may

-companies from reaching new markets
+prevent companies from reaching new markets,

-or just simply keep with the times
+improving their offers or just simply keep with the times

-and, when applied to projects
+and, when applied to projects may interfere negatively in

 the outcome.